jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ## The Build

-My original plan had been to build up the Trail Donkey with Di2 shifting, but I ended up using the mechanical Ultegra components from the Diverge.
+My original plan had been to build up the Traildonkey with Di2 shifting, but I ended up using the mechanical Ultegra components from the Diverge.
 I may still go with Di2 in the end, but I decided that I'd wait until I could get a look at the new GRX groupset from Shimano.
 For the most part, setting up the groupset is fairly standard, however there is one thing Rodeo Labs did with the